Oliver-Goth/SD-Exam-Project-Gateway/README.md

 ![alt text](images/2.png)

 Code Coverage Results (JaCoCo):

 * mvn -Dspring.profiles.active=test clean test

 Code Coverage Analysis
 JaCoCo was used to measure test coverage during automated test execution.
-The final coverage report shows 75% instruction coverage and 63% branch coverage in the service layer, exceeding the defined minimum coverage requirement of 65%.
+The final coverage report shows 75% instruction coverage and 63% branch coverage in the service layer, exceeding the defined minimum coverage requirement of 65% in the test strategy and test plan.
-Coverage analysis focused on business-critical logic in the service layer rather than boilerplate code such as DTOs, configuration classes, and simple mapping logic.
+Coverage analysis focused on bcritical business logic in the service layer rather than boilerplate code such as DTOs, configuration classes, and simple mapping logic.
 This approach ensures meaningful coverage that reflects real application risk.

 ![alt text](images/3.png)

-Static code analysis: mvn pmd:check
+Static code analysis:

+* mvn pmd:check

 Static code analysis was performed using PMD to identify potential code quality issues such as duplicated code, unused variables, and design violations.
-The analysis was executed via Maven using the commands mvn pmd:check and mvn pmd:pmd.
+The analysis was executed via Maven using the commands:
+* mvn pmd:check
+and
+* mvn pmd:pmd.
-The PMD execution completed successfully, and no critical violations were detected.
+The PMD execution completed successfully, and no critical violations were detected here.

 ![alt text](images/4.png)